atomxu10/TimeSeriesProject/README.md

 To obtain a stationary series, the data needs to be differentiated once.
 The differenced data can be considered as a stable sequence after the ADF stationarity test ([Figure 23b](https://github.com/atomxu10/TimeSeriesProject/blob/main/plot2/figure23-2.png)).

 #### Parameter selection
 We determine the seasonal AR and MA order by observing the PACF and ACF plots after the seasonal difference to estimate P and Q (Figure 6).
 The ACF plot (Figure 6a) shows a sharp drop at 1st lag, which suggests that the series can be explained by a moving average model with 1 lag, therefore we set Q = 1.
-The PACF plot (Figure 6b) shows that almost all values are within the confidence interval and there is no exponential downward trend and we set P = 0.
+The PACF plot (Figure 6b) shows that almost all values are within the confidence interval and there is no exponential downward trend and set P = 0.

 <div align="center">
     <img src="plot2/figure6.png" width="800px" alt="Figure 6">